 Allergic to Salad Cooking Classes, 18 months-4 years

-This arts-oriented children's play space offers open-play art sessions daily.
-But on top of the paint and crafting, there are also cooking classes aimed to teach little ones about healthy eating and basic kitchen skills.
-Still not impressed?
-There's also a Story Time Disco for babies and toddlers.
+This arts-oriented children's play space offers open-play art sessions daily, plus a Story Time Disco for babies and toddlers.
+But on top of the painting, grooving, and crafting, there are also cooking classes aimed to teach little ones about healthy eating and basic kitchen skills.

 Learn to kick and burn off a little energy at Soccer Friends USA.